Tidal disruption event rates across cosmic time: forecasts for LSST, Roman, and JWST and their constraints on the supermassive black hole mass function: Rate forecasts for wide-field surveys

 The Roman Observations Time Allocation Committee (ROTAC) report \citep{ROTAC2025} provides the exposure times, cadences, and filters for the HLTDS.
 We use these, along with the example notebook in the Roman Exposure Time Calculator (ETC) to calculate $5\sigma$ point source depths, to the nearest $0.05$~AB mag (always rounded down, thus slightly shallower than the actual survey).
 We assume the HLTDS magnitude limits to be $25.95$~mag in the $F062$ filter, 25.05~mag in $F087$, 25.20~mag in $F106$, $25.65$~mag in $F129$, and $26.10$~mag in $F158$.
 Among these filters, $F062$ will yield the highest TDE rate due to its depth and alignment with the observed wavelength of higher-redshift TDEs, and we therefore report rates for this filter.

 Figure \ref{fig:roman} shows the predicted observed TDE rates in the HLTDS wide tier.
-We report the rates for both tiers of the HLWAS in Table \ref{tab:tde_rates}.
+We report the rates for both tiers of the HLTDS in Table \ref{tab:tde_rates}.
 In the wide tier, we find that the annual TDE yield will range from several dozen to $\sim 100$ TDEs per year, depending on the redshift-dependent enhancements.
 While the absolute number is smaller than in LSST, the Roman TDE sample is expected to be exceptionally clean and well-characterized.
-The cadence and filter set of the HLTDS is ideal for a very complete sample of $z>1$ TDEs.
+The cadence and filter set of the HLTDS is ideal for a very complete sample of $z>1$ TDEs: at these higher redshifts, optical TDE emission is k-corrected into the redder and NIR filters that the survey utilizes.
 It is equipped to discover TDEs up to $z\sim3$ if high-redshift luminous TDEs occur within the field of regard during the survey, however they will be quite rare.
 The HLTDS will sensitively probe both the normalization of the TDE redshift distribution and its shape.
 Therefore, the HLTDS will be a powerful discriminator between BHMF models, especially when forward-modeled redshift distributions are compared using statistical tests such as Kolmogorov–Smirnov or likelihood analyses (see Section~\ref{sec:testing}).

+We also include the predictions for the number of TDEs observed serendipitously by a single epoch of the Roman High Latitude Wide Area Survey (HLWAS), although it is uncertain how such TDEs could be discovered by limited time-series data.
+In a single exposure, it is possible to observe TDEs out to $z>4$, and thousands of TDEs will be detected.
+However, the highest-redshift TDEs will appear as faint, hostless point sources \citep[see discussion in][]{Karmen2025} and will be extremely difficult to classify.

-In addition, the high spatial resolution imaging that Roman provides will allow a robust understanding of the TDE host morphologies, e.g. compactness, central density, and merger signatures.
+The high spatial resolution imaging that Roman provides will allow a robust understanding of the TDE host morphologies, e.g. compactness, central density, and merger signatures.
 This can be used to disentangle TDE rate dependencies on the SMBH mass function from the effects of host galaxy properties.
-Recent modeling frameworks such as REPTIDE \citep{Hannah2025b} are already able to relate the galaxy profile to the underlying TDE rate.
+Recent modeling frameworks such as REPTiDE \citep{Hannah2025b} are already able to relate the galaxy profile to the underlying TDE rate.
 With a Roman-quality sample, this can be applied systematically allowing a joint analysis of both the underlying black holes, and the TDE hosts.